They Took a Knee

 The Steelers stayed in, it’s very much worth noting, in part because they couldn’t decide, together, on how they might stage a more public protest.
 Unity is easy, as both a sentiment and a hashtag on Instagram; in practice, on the field, it can be much harder to realize.
 Colin Kaepernick, Serwer pointed out—the player whose protest is being replicated this weekend—is not on the field today in part because of the league-wide backlash against his political views.
 Many of the team owners now speaking out against Trump had previously donated to his presidential campaign.
 Tom Brady once described Trump as a “good friend.”
 And many of the players’ protests on Sunday, in stadiums around the country, were met with boos from the stands.
 As Teresa Kaepernick put it, “We are all just sitting back seeing what’s gonna happen in this country.
 There’s not much we can really do.”

 Still, though, these moments matter.
 The images being made from these moments matter.
-The knees on the turf, the fists in the air: these are the gestures that history tends to remember—and that tend to change history’s path even as it moves forward.
+The knees on the turf, the fists in the air: These are the gestures that history tends to remember—and that tend to change history’s path even as it moves forward.
 Football is a game of progress: yard by yard, play by play.
 It is a game in which, often, the best result that can be hoped for is the chance to try again.
 But it is also a game in which, every once in a while, change comes in an instant.
 The pass is intercepted.
 The tackle is evaded.
 The ball is carried, by a single person backed by a team of them, over that line.
 Colin Kaepernick is not playing on Sunday.
 In another way, though, he will be.
 With him and around him, slowly and then all at once, many others took a knee.